-Jaguar Land Rover – the new automotive partner of the fair – and Artissima establish a dialogue, conceiving and organising JaguArt, a project that starting from the fair will involve 10 Italian cities in the discovery of new talents, to be presented during Artissima 2020.
+Jaguar Land Rover – the new automotive partner of the fair – and Artissima have established a dialogue, conceiving and organising JaguArt, a project that starting from the fair will involve 10 Italian cities in the discovery of new talents, to be presented during Artissima 2020.

 A biennial dialogue triggered by the shared desire to support emerging art and to create successful long-term synergies between the players involved.
 Art schools, galleries and car dealerships will be the protagonists of a true road show in major Italian cities.

-…ma l’amor mio non muore is the title of the site-specific project by Marcello Maloberti (Codogno, 1966) set up in the magical ballroom of the Principi di Piemonte di UNA Esperienze, the historic 5-star hotel in the centre of Turin.
-Thanks to a new partnership with Gruppo UNA, during the days of the fair it will be possible to see a large performative and sculptural installation on the theme of power, in an exceptional location.
+…ma l’amor mio non muore is the title of the site-specific project by Marcello Maloberti (Codogno, 1966) set up in the magical ballroom of the Principi di Piemonte di UNA Esperienze, the historic 5-star hotel in the centre of Turin, from 27 October to 3 November, 2019 .
+Thanks to a new partnership with Gruppo UNA, during the days of the fair it was possible to see a large performative and sculptural installation on the theme of power, in an exceptional location.

-The ballroom – Salone delle Feste – a work of architecture from the 1930s conserved in all its splendour and elegance, will be transformed to become a stage for a symbolic, violent performance revealed to the audience by the remains of a sculptural and destructive fury.
+The ballroom – Salone delle Feste – a work of architecture from the 1930s conserved in all its splendour and elegance, has been transformed to become a stage for a symbolic, violent performance revealed to the audience by the remains of a sculptural and destructive fury.

-Fragments like archaeological relics scattered on the ground, the remains of destruction that becomes a symbol with a thousand overtones.
+Fragments like archaeological relics scattered on the ground, the remains of destruction that became a symbol with a thousand overtones.
 A poetic act of performative impact.

-HEAD is a new, innovative project in which Artissima establishes a dialogue with Franco Curletto, a hairstylist renowned in the world of fashion, cinema and art, who with his team will create the hair concept for a performance by the irreverent artist Tomaso Binga (Salerno, 1931).
+HEAD is a new, innovative project in which Artissima has established a dialogue with Franco Curletto, a hairstylist renowned in the world of fashion, cinema and art, who with his team created the hair concept for a performance by the irreverent artist Tomaso Binga (Salerno, 1931).